Org mode syntax

 - monospaced typewriter font for verbatim text

-deleted text(vs. inserted text)- text with superscript, such as 210
+strikethrough text(vs. underlined text)- text with superscript, such as 210

 - text with subscript, such as H2O